lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 ``a`` = ``q``/(1. - ``e``), and as both ellipticity and perihelion are available in the ``MPCORB`` table, a sample of TNOs can be identified in the DP0.3 data set (see Step 1).
 Note that some of the objects might not be moving in elliptical orbits (``e > 1`` - meaning they are not bound to the Solar System, but moving on parabolic or hyperbolic orbits).
-We will exclude those in our analysis, as application of the formula above would result in a negative value of ``a``.
+Such objects will be excluded in our analysis, as an application of the formula above would result in a negative value of ``a``.

 Compared to Solar System objects closer to Earth, such as Main Belt Asteroids or Near-Earth Objects (NEOs), TNOs move relatively slowly across the sky.